NextGear/django-genericadmin/README.txt

 If you are using the staticfiles app, then run ``manage.py collectstatic`` and you should be good to go.

-If you don't know what I'm talking about or your django version < 1.3, then you should link or copy ``genericadmin/media/js/`` to your asset directory and set ``GENERICADMIN_JS`` to a the relative destination of your just copied files.

 Usage
 -----